Inland Empire’s experienced film consulting team launches new agency

 Lights!
 Camera!
 And, a renewed scenario of action for the makers of movies, television shows and other projects that regularly roll film in the Inland Empire.

 Sheri Davis and Dan Taylor, who have almost four decades of combined experience facilitating the production of film projects in San Bernardino and Riverside counties, are striking out on their own.
-Formerly the force behind the Inland Empire Film Services, Davis and Taylor, after working under the auspices of another agency for many years, will again be the go-to people for film crews who want to focus their cameras on the region.
+Formerly the force behind the Inland Empire Film Commission, Davis and Taylor, after working under the auspices of another agency for many years, will again be the go-to people for film crews who want to focus their cameras on the region.
 They will provide a multitude of services that include film permits, traffic control, compliance and other logistical services.

 Their new agency, Inland Empire Film Services, launched recently and is currently lining up a series of agreements to assist the many of the area’s 50-plus cities and towns and its special land-use districts when film crews want to come to town.

 Inland Empire Film Services will handle many of the problems movie-goers and television-watchers do not see on the screen.
 Film crews, in populated areas and in open spaces, must have permits to operate and also have to make sure the public is not inconvenienced during shooting.
 That means keeping local law enforcement and other agencies in the loop, among other tasks.